dcnguyen060899/UC-Berkeley-ML-AI-Professional-Certificate-Capstone/README.md

 - **Overall AUC**: Generally high AUC scores (above 0.70) for most classes suggest that the models have a reasonable ability to distinguish between different length-of-stay classes.

 ## Conclusion and Recommendations
-- **Model Selection**: While all models exhibit reasonable performance, CatBoost and XGBoost show slightly better test accuracy and AUC scores, making them preferable for this task.
+- **Model Selection**: While all models exhibit reasonable performance, CatBoost, XGBoost, and the Neural Network model show the best test accuracy and AUC scores, making them preferable for this task.
 - **Feature Engineering**: Further feature engineering, particularly focusing on classes with lower performance, could help improve model accuracy.
 - **Class Imbalance**: Addressing class imbalance through techniques like oversampling, undersampling, or using class weights could improve model performance for underrepresented classes.
-- **Hyperparameter Tuning**: Additional hyperparameter tuning, especially for models like CatBoost and XGBoost, may yield further performance improvements.
+- **Hyperparameter Tuning**: Further hyperparameter tuning, especially for models like CatBoost, XGBoost, and the Neural Network, may yield further performance improvements.

 By addressing these areas, the predictive accuracy and generalization capability of the models for patient length of stay can be enhanced, leading to more reliable predictions and better-informed healthcare management decisions.